 unkanny!
-Design was birthed in March 2006 and operates out of Laurel, Maryland.
+Design was birthed in March 2006 and operates out of Prince George’s County, Maryland.
 In 2016, I joined the Prince George’s Social Innovation Fund’s Forty Under 40 cohort, recognized for my commitment in business and community service.
 I do not design materials promoting drugs or hard liquor, or those which contain explicit adult content or materials that make false claims about products and services.
 I am held to the ethical guidelines as outlined by the AIGA (industry organization).

 An early career decision